 How to test audience signals in Performance Max

-Performance Max campaigns are set up differently than traditional Google search ads.
-Unlike Google search, which uses ad groups, PMax uses asset groups (also called ad sets).
+Performance Max campaigns are set up differently from traditional Google search ads.
+Unlike Google search, which organizes targeting by ad groups, PMax uses asset groups.

-Instead of setting up keywords or audiences at the ad group level, you provide audience signals for each asset group.
+Instead of assigning keywords or audiences at the ad group level, you provide audience signals for each asset group.

-So, to test a new audience signal, you simply create a new identical ad set with the new signal and let it run against the existing ad sets and signals.
+So, to test a new audience signal, create a duplicate asset group with the new signal and let it run alongside your existing groups.

 Here’s how:

-• Define your new audience signal – You can create a custom segment, choose from affinity, in-market, or life events, or upload your own customer list.
+- Define your new audience signal — choose from affinity, in-market, or life events, create a custom segment, or upload your own customer list

 Case study: Competitor login audience signal test increases CVR & ROAS